 - PMOC Comment: BBII's achievement of substantial completion is a major milestone and the JPB/PCEP team and its partners are to be congratulated.
-However, a significant number of Category C (not required for revenue service) punch list items remain to be completed along with the critical documentation required by its contract.
+BBII made good progress in reducing the number of outstanding Category C (not required for revenue service) punch list items remaining to be completed, in addition to supplying the critical documentation required by its contract.
 Both teams appear to be focused on achieving final acceptance as soon as all conditions are satisfied. - The PMOC observes that the JPB and PCEP leadership have augmented the testing and commissioning resources to keep pace with the contractor's activities and its own schedules.
 The PMOC recommends that the PCEP team continue to monitor the progress of close-out activities and provide additional resources as needed to meet schedule requirements.